 Can You Get Sick From Not Brushing Your Teeth?

-Can you get sick from not brushing your teeth?
+Many people ask, Can you get sick from not brushing your teeth, and the short answer is yes.

-When you don’t brush your teeth, harmful bacteria in the mouth can grow, leading to gum disease and infections like gingivitis.
+When brushing is skipped, harmful bacteria can build up in the mouth and lead to gum disease and infections.

 1. The Risks Associated With Poor Dental Hygiene